 Our psychologist offer Online counselling and supervision Our psychologist is board approved to provide clinical supervision for psychologists, social workers, counsellors and other health professionals in compassion-focused approaches.

-You are welcome to join us for Free Online Mindfulness and Self-Compassion practice sessions to meet our challenges with calm, balance and self-kindness to access inner strengths.
-Together we are stronger.
+You are welcome to join us for Free Online Mindfulness and Self-Compassion practice sessions where you will be guided to meet challenges with calm, balance and self-kindness to access inner strengths.

 “Unlike self-criticism which asks if you’re good enough, self-compassion asks what’s good for you?”-Kristin Neff